Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

-Before using Sklice Lotion, tell your healthcare provider if you or your child:
+Before you use Sklice Lotion, tell your healthcare provider about all of your medical conditions, including if you or your child:

 How should I use Sklice Lotion?

-When you complete your dose of Sklice Lotion, do not use Sklice Lotion again without talking to your healthcare provider first.
+When you complete your treatment with Sklice Lotion, do not use Sklice Lotion again without talking to your healthcare provider first.